 - Unacceptable grades, including

-- Cumulative GPA less than 3.0,
+- o Cumulative GPA less than 3.0.

-- \circ 4 or more grades at the C level, or
+- o 4 or more grades at the C level, or

 - Any failing grade (U or F).
 NOTE; a C- is the minimum passing grade.
+(PROGRAM NOTE: PsyD program requires B- or higher; in some cases, this may be achieved via an individualized remediation plan or repeating a course)

 - See grade appeals policy at https://academicaffairs.appstate.edu/resources/final-grade-appeal-procedure

 - Denial of candidacy.